george0st/qgate-graph/docs/how-to-read.md

 You can see in the main graph the throughput per second for three different curves with one (green curve), two (purple curve) and three (red curve) processes.

-Is it important to mention, the graph title with specification of execution details, in this case:
- - 4 wave, HASH, General, 30000 docs
- - 8 CPU, 8 GB RAM
+The graph specify detail such as HASH, General, 30000 docs and important information about HW configuration (8 CPU, 8 GB RAM).

 NOTE: In case of e.g. more cores, memory, etc. the outputs can be different.